SitaRamSai/starter/README.md

 - Create a simple web page
   - A blog about how technology can benefit organizations
-  - aquire [developforgood](https://developforgood.org/) url for domain name
+  - acquire [developforgood](https://developforgood.org/) url for domain name